-The Garden and Kitchen Teacher (GKT), based at PS 7 in East Harlem, conducts daily, regular garden and kitchen education classes for the students of their school and helps in the maintenance and operation of the garden and kitchen classrooms.
+The Garden and Kitchen Teacher (GKT) is ESYNYC’s primary point person at their school, conducting daily, regular garden and kitchen education classes for the students and helping with the maintenance and operation of the garden and kitchen classrooms.
 The GKT also participates in ESYNYC outreach activities, including professional development, extracurricular and family/community events.
 The teacher works collaboratively with the other ESYNYC staff members to create and implement programming and works with the school staff to ensure that this program is fully integrated within the school community.
 The position reports jointly to the Program Manager and the Director of Program and Education.
 This is a unionized position with CWA 1180.

 Responsibilities include, but are not limited to:

-- Teach or co-teach daily garden and kitchen classes to a diverse, urban pre-K-5 student population in accordance with the ESYNYC teaching philosophy: an emphasis on culturally responsive curriculum, hands-on instruction, social-emotional learning, and student-centered education.
+- Teach daily garden and kitchen classes to a diverse, urban pre-K-8 student population in accordance with the ESYNYC teaching philosophy: an emphasis on culturally responsive curriculum, hands-on instruction, social-emotional learning, and student-centered education.
 Teachers are expected to plan and prep for all classes as well.
 (Note: on average, ESYNYC teachers teach 16 lessons per week during a typical school year.)

 - For garden classes, lead a group of students in exploratory academic activities or garden jobs, such as planting, soil cultivation, compost work, weeding, watering, and other garden maintenance tasks.